UAMS IDHI High-Risk Pregnancy Program

 These champions are essential for success, as some providers may fear that the telemedicine practice will infringe on their local practice.
 The telemedicine champions can act as trusted agents to demonstrate that the telemedicine provider will enhance local care, creating an environment of co-management for complex patients.

 To the extent possible, the program's telemedicine model seeks to keep the patient in the care of their local provider, except when it is necessary for the patient to see a specialist face-to-face.
 Having a community telemedicine champion combined with a strong program outreach component was essential for the program to show community providers that their practice would be enhanced by telemedicine, not replaced by it.

 Telemedicine champions are also essential in navigating local or organizational barriers, helping establish relationships with local technologists, and managing community relations that impact program adoption.

 This program and its evaluations show the importance of reaching out to rural providers to encourage referrals.
 One 2012 study found that, while referrals to programs like it almost doubled for Medicaid recipients between 2001 and 2006, rates of referrals still varied widely among providers.
-It is important for agencies wishing to replicate the High Risk Pregnancy Program to include providers, health departments, and other key stakeholders in the planning and design of interventions in order to increase their acceptance and participation in such programs.
+It is important for agencies wishing to replicate the High-Risk Pregnancy Program to include providers, health departments, and other key stakeholders in the planning and design of interventions in order to increase their acceptance of and participation in such programs.

-As a Telehealth Resource Center, UAMS provides telemedicine training to organizations within the south central region of the United States to replicate the High Risk Pregnancy Program and other telemedicine interventions in their communities.
-The High Risk Pregnancy Program hosts other programs and universities at the training center.
+As a Telehealth Resource Center, UAMS provides telemedicine training to organizations within the south central region of the United States to replicate the High-Risk Pregnancy Program and other telemedicine interventions in their communities.
+The High-Risk Pregnancy Program hosts other programs and universities at the training center.
 You can contact the program to learn more.

 Maternal health and prenatal care